 In certain situations, under the IGT subcategories, federal entities may need to cite the General Fund as their trading partner using AID 099.
 Table 1 presents the General Fund IGT categories and subcategories.
 If a federal entity has questions regarding appropriate use of the General Fund for specific transactions, it should contact the General Fund Team at email address GeneralFund@fiscal.treasury.gov.
-Phone contact information can be found on the GeneralFund@fiscal.treasury.gov.
-Phone contact information can be found on the GeneralFund@fiscal.treasury.gov.
-Phone contact information can be found on the GeneralFund@fiscal.treasury.gov.
+Phone contact information can be found on the GeneralFund website.